push-based/ws-nx-summer2025/exercises/17-caching-deep-dive.md

 ### 5. Final thoughts

 In this lab we learned how to optimize our task inputs to get the best caching results.
 In the next lab we will use some of those learnings to implement the continuous deployment in the most optimal way.

 ---
+👏 Lower your hand to show you've finished the exercise. 👏
+---

+## 🏃‍♂️‍➡️ Action Steps

+**👟 Next Step:**
+- Optimize the inputs for a task

+**🧠 Discussion Topics:**
+- Inputs should be optimized for tasks that:
+  1. Are executed frequently
+  2. Have a low cache hit ratio
+- Which tasks fit those criteria in your repository?
+- Make sure you understand all the [types of inputs](https://nx.dev/reference/inputs).
+Should you be using these input types for your tasks?

+---